 Turn your paper horizontally.
-Fold each of the four corners toward the center.
-This should create four equal triangles with a vertical line down the center.
+Fold the top right corner toward the center, and then fold the bottom right corner toward the center.
+Your folding project should have two equal triangles with a vertical line down the center.

 Fold the Top and Bottom